asmaps/kvmate/README.md

-It is also appropriate to thank the guys from [Twitter's Bootstrap](http://getbootstrap.com/components/) and [Glyphicons](http://glyphicons.com/) for providing an awesome framework for non-designers like me to make stuff pretty.
+It is also appropriate to thank the guys from [Twitter's Bootstrap](http://getbootstrap.com/components/) and [Glyphicons](http://glyphicons.com/) for providing an awesome framework for non-designers like us to make stuff pretty.

 ### A word on its origins
-This repository contains a clean rewrite of a project I started at [Selfnet](https://github.com/selfnet).
+This repository contains a clean rewrite of a project [Daniel Nägele](https://github.com/danieljn) started at [Selfnet](https://github.com/selfnet).
-Now this project is being replaced by a more extensive system for managing all of our servers.
+Now this project is being replaced by a more extensive system for managing all of our servers including non-virtual ones.